Pennsylvania Clergy Abuse Attorneys

-Ever since the grand jury released the comprehensive report on Catholic sex abuse in six Pennsylvania dioceses, there’s has only been one appropriate answer to give to the Church: accountability.
+Ever since the grand jury released the comprehensive report on Catholic sex abuse in six Pennsylvania dioceses, there’s only been one appropriate answer to give to the Church: accountability.
 Accountability to the lives they destroyed, accountability for their role in giving abusers a haven against justice, accountability for rending the trust gifted to them by countless parents and children.

 Call (888) 498-3023 or contact us online to share your story and set up a time to speak with our institutional sex abuse attorneys.
 Together, we’ll review your options.